-It's the summer, so of course Friday and the weekend look light - but if you have intel on events to look at for, please let us know!
+It's the summer - and Friday is August 1st(!) - so of course Friday and the weekend are sparse - but if you have intel on events, please let us know!

 Have events or topics for us to include in an upcoming Week Ahead in New York Politics?
 Email Gotham Gazette executive editor Ben Max any time: firstname.lastname@example.org (please use "For Week Ahead" as email subject).